-- 1. Check for evidence of financial responsibility. - a.
+A. Check for evidence of financial responsibility.
 A commercial motor vehicle defined in 06.00.00(1)(a), (b), and (c) is not required to display the standard proof of liability insurance form.
-The primary method for a commercial motor vehicle to show proof of financial responsibility is found in Annex #1 Item #8 via cab card or certificate.
-(Refer to Annex #1). - b.
-A commercial motor vehicle not required to register with the Texas Department of Motor Vehicles under Texas Transportation Code, Chapter 643, may display the standard proof of liability insurance form. - 2.
-Compressed Natural Gas (CNG) Fuel System - a.
+The primary method for a commercial motor vehicle to show proof of financial responsibility is found in Annex #1 - Item #8 via cab card or certificate.
+(Refer to Annex #1).

+A commercial motor vehicle not required to register with the Texas Department of Motor Vehicles under Texas Transportation Code, Chapter 643, may display the standard proof of liability insurance form.

+B. Licensed dealers of Compressed Natural Gas (CNG), Liquefied Natural Gas (LNG), and Liquefied Petroleum Gas (LPG) are required to collect the per gallon tax when the fuel is sold or delivered into a motor vehicle's fuel supply tank.
+Vehicles that operate using CNG, LNG, or LPG will no longer prepay the CNG, LNG, or LPG tax by purchasing a decal from the Texas Comptroller's Office.
+Therefore, a valid liquefied gas tax decal is no longer required to be present before an inspection can be conducted on CNG, LNG, or LPG fueled vehicles.

+C. Compressed Natural Gas (CNG) Fuel System

 As a pre-requisite to issuing a passing vehicle inspection report, the inspector must verify that a motor vehicle equipped with a CNG Fuel System complies with the requirements of 49 CFR 571.304 and that the expiration date of the fuel container tank has not been exceeded.
-The inspector can complete this inspection requirement through observation and/or documentation. - b.
-The CNG Fuel System inspection should be made immediately after checking for proof of financial responsibility with the owner or operator of the vehicle present. - c.
-Observation Check the label on the CNG fuel container. - The CNG fuel container will be located in various places on a CMV.
+The inspector can complete this inspection requirement through observation and/or documentation.

+The CNG Fuel System inspection should be made immediately after checking for proof of financial responsibility with the owner or operator of the vehicle present.

+Observation - Check the label on the CNG fuel container

+The CNG fuel container will be located in various places on a CMV.
 The CNG fuel container is often located in the same position where the standard fuel tanks would be placed.
 Additionally, the CNG fuel container may be located under the vehicle frame or behind the vehicle cab.
 On buses, the CNG fuel container is often located under the passenger compartment or on the roof of the passenger compartment.